Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 The Bottom Line

 The mistake most podcast producers make is using a generic tool and wondering why their clips underperform.
-The tool is not broken — it is just optimized for a different audience.
+The tool is not broken.
+It is just optimized for a different audience.
 A TikTok virality score and a LinkedIn shareability score are measuring fundamentally different things.

 The question is not "Which tool is better?"
 It is "Which audience am I trying to reach?"